ErikaVasNormandy/erikavasnormandy.github.io/_posts/2022-05-07-saturday-morning-soulsborne.md

 This is a project I started very early into 2020 after deciding that I wanted to get better at drawing the kinds of Victorian/steampunk aesthetics that I had planned for Arda Hyperion.
 I'd also received the Bloodborne official concept art book, so what better way to kick off a playthrough than going through the book to practice the artwork?

-Now, two years later, I'm hoping to scan these up into digital assets so I can start using the to make either actual spellbook or my technical illustrations.
+Now, three years later, I'm hoping to scan these up into digital assets so I can start using the to make either actual spellbook or my technical illustrations.

 <div class="container">
   <span onclick="this.parentElement.style.display='none'" class="closebtn">&times;</span>